Zerui-WANG/Symfony-project/README.md

 - In config/services.yaml :
     - set $template_game_id to the same value than game_id in the table question
 - If you want to access to an admin account, you should add ["ROLE_ADMIN"] into the database on role column of your user account
+    - an account has been created : login : admin@admin.ad  password : password

 ![Alt text](./diagrammeClasse.svg)